 When you organize content in a logical order, you create a natural flow for readers.
 Readers will be able to pick among those chunks that are most relevant to them.
 The bottom line is you’re saving the reader’s time and your time as well in creating logically organized content.

-Organizing your content starts with an outline.
+To help you organize your content, start with an outline.
 Ask some of the best writers whether they create an outline.

 List your ideas and create categories of information.
-You can expand on any one idea within a section or category.
+You can expand on any one idea within a section or category in a similar way that you brainstorm a problem.
 Look for related ideas and organize your content accordingly.

-Example: These tips are organized so that each one is a logical chunk of information and related ideas are easy to understand: Organization, length, hook, and so on.
+Example: These content tips are organized so that each one is a logical chunk of information:

-Think of organizing your content like an orchestra, where each section will be different and is set up according to what type of instrument.
+Think of organizing your content like an orchestra, where each section will be different and set up according to instrument.